-NB: Due to a spate of recent terror attacks, please check up to date travel warnings before planning a trip to Egypt.Continue to 2 of 6 below.
+For safety, please check up-to-date travel warnings before planning a trip to Egypt.Continue to 2 of 6 below.

 02 of 07

 Diving conditions in the Red Sea are idyllic, with water temperatures rarely falling below 71°F/22°C even in the depths of the Egyptian winter (December - February).
 In summer, water temperatures in the southern Red Sea typically reach 86°F/30°C - making it possible to plan multiple dives without getting chilled.
 Topside weather conditions are equally pleasant, with temperatures ranging from 68°F/20°C - 104°F/40°C depending on the time of year.

 Visibility is usually excellent, and can sometimes reach a dizzying 130 feet/ 40 meters.
 This incredible clarity transforms the area’s teeming reefs into a veritable aquarium, providing the perfect conditions for underwater photographers hoping to get that perfect shot.
-The abundance of warm, clear water helps new or inexperienced divers to feel comfortable underwater, making the Red Sea an excellent choice for those hoping to enrol on their first scuba course.Continue to 3 of 6 below.
+The abundance of warm, clear water helps new or inexperienced divers to feel comfortable underwater, making the Red Sea an excellent choice for those hoping to enroll in their first scuba diving course.Continue to 3 of 6 below.

 03 of 07